gitrlawton/mlh-production-engineering-hackathon-proj/DOCS/DECISION_LOG.md

 **Reasoning:**

-`uv` is significantly faster than pip at resolving and installing dependencies, which matters in CI where a fresh install runs on every push.
-It also manages Python versions automatically (no separate `pyenv` needed), which simplifies onboarding on different machines. `pyproject.toml` is the standard packaging metadata format (PEP 517/518), and `uv` supports it natively.
-Poetry was considered but its lockfile format is non-standard; `uv` uses `uv.lock` and falls back gracefully to `pyproject.toml`.
+`uv` is significantly faster than pip at resolving, building, and installing dependencies, which accelerates Docker image builds and CI test workflows.
+It also manages Python toolchains and virtual environments automatically without requiring separate tools like `pyenv`.
+It natively adheres to standard `pyproject.toml` packaging specifications (PEP 517/518) and provides deterministic lockfile resolution via `uv.lock`.

 ---

-## DL-07: Docker Compose for containerisation
+## DL-07: Docker Compose for multi-service orchestration

-**Decision:** Use Docker Compose to orchestrate the app and database containers.
+**Decision:** Use Docker Compose to orchestrate the multi-container fleet (Nginx, App replicas, Redis, PostgreSQL, and Datadog).

-**Alternatives considered:** Kubernetes, running Postgres directly on the host, Docker without Compose.
+**Alternatives considered:** Kubernetes, running all dependencies natively on the host machine.

 **Reasoning:**

-Kubernetes is the right answer at scale but is far too much operational overhead for a two-service project.
-Running Postgres on the host works for development but requires contributors to install and configure PostgreSQL themselves.
-Docker Compose gives us a one-command setup (`docker compose up -d`) that works identically on any machine with Docker installed, and the `depends_on: condition: service_healthy` block ensures the app never starts before Postgres is ready — eliminating the most common source of startup failures.
+Kubernetes introduces excessive operational overhead for a dedicated service fleet.
+Running all dependencies natively on the host requires manual installation and configuration of PostgreSQL, Redis, and Nginx on every developer's machine.
+Docker Compose provides a reproducible, one-command setup (`docker compose up -d --build --scale app=4`) that functions identically across macOS, Linux, and Windows.
+Container health checks (`depends_on: condition: service_healthy`) guarantee that the application only starts once PostgreSQL and Redis are ready to accept traffic.

 ---